streamdao/stream-pay-pos/core/README.md

-# Fyfy Pay
+# StreamPay

-`@fyfy/pay` is a JavaScript library for facilitating commerce on Fyfy by using a token transfer URL scheme.
+`@stream/pay` is a JavaScript library for facilitating commerce on StreamPay by using a token transfer URL scheme.
 The URL scheme ensures that no matter the wallet or service used, the payment request must be created and interpreted in one standard way.

-## Why use Fyfy Pay
+## Why use StreamPay

-Businesses and developers can use Fyfy Pay to accept payments in SOL or any SPL token without intermediaries.
+Businesses and developers can use StreamPay to accept payments in SOL or any SPL token without intermediaries.
 It offers frictionless and portable integration options like payment links, pay now buttons or QR codes on your app, dApp, website, blog, and so much more.

 ## How it works